IVYMWAI/JANITOR/README.md

 ## Goals of Data Cleaning

-    1.Handling missing values:dropping the missing values and filling in the missig values.
+    1.Handling missing values:dropping the missing values and filling in the missing values.

-    2.changing the data types-parsing dates.
+    2.Changing the data types-parsing dates.

     3.Handling inconsistent data entry.